Electrical ballast: Rapid start

-A rapid start ballast always heats the lamp electrodes using the same heating power, before, during and after lamp starting, by using a heating transformer coil.
-It provides longer lamp life and more cycle life than instant start, but have very high ballast losses compared to other types of ballasts, as the electrodes in each end of the lamp continue to consume heating power as the lamp operates.
-Again, although popular in the United States and Canada for lamps of 40 W and above, rapid start is sometimes used in other countries particularly where the flicker of switch start systems is undesirable.
+A rapid start ballast heats the lamp electrodes continually during operation, using a heating supply winding on the transformer ballast.
+Rapid start provides longer lamp life and more cycle life than instant start, but has very high ballast losses due to the heating power supplied to the electrodes.
+Although popular in the United States and Canada for lamps of 40 W and above, rapid start is sometimes used in other countries, particularly where the flicker of switch start systems is undesirable.

-Some American electronic fluorescent lamp ballasts which are labeled "Rapid start" are otherwise completely different than the classical American rapid start ballast, because they use resonance to start the lamp and heat the cathodes, and don't supply all the time the same heating power regardless the lamp conditions.

 Dimmable ballast

-A dimmable ballast is very similar to a rapid start ballast, except that the autotransformer is connected to a dimmer.
+A dimmable ballast is very similar to a rapid start ballast, except that the ballasting coil is connected to a dimmer.
 A quadrac type light dimmer can be used with a dimming ballast, which maintains the heating current while allowing lamp current to be controlled.
 A resistor of about 10 kΩ is required to be connected in parallel with the fluorescent tube to allow reliable firing of the quadrac at low light levels.

 There are dimmable electronic ballast that uses 1-10V or DALI interfaces to dim the lamp.